 Over the last few years, ultra endurance races have been crowning female champions with increasing frequency.
 Are women faster than men when it comes to ultra endurance events?

 Ultra X Pro Athlete Coree Woltering holds the Fastest Known Time (FKT) for the 1,147-mile Ice Age Trail.
 One of his goals has always been to bring more people of color and from the LGBTQ community into the sport.
 Hear more about his story.

 Ironman?
 Check?
-Multi-stage desert ultra?
+Multi-stage desert ultra marathon?
 Check.
 Ultra-duathlon?
 Check.
-Endurance sport enthusiast Mara Hafezi has notched up an impressive list of fitness firsts.
+Extreme endurance sport enthusiast Mara Hafezi has notched up an impressive list of fitness firsts.
 Hear about her inspiring story.